-For more detailed information about topics that are covered in the exam, prospective test takers should look at the PTCE Blueprint.
+For more detailed information about topics that are covered in the exam, prospective test takers should look at the PTCE content outline.

 PTCB exam prep resources

-If you’re going to take the PTCE, then you’ll need to get in some serious study time.
+If you’re going to take the PTCE, it will help to get in some serious study time.
 Fortunately, there are several good resources for students, both from the Pharmacy Technician Certification Board and external sources.
 Here are some options to consider:

 1. Official PTCB Practice Exam

 Practice makes perfect—and what better practice exam is out there than the one created by the PTCB itself?
-The Pharmacy Technician Certification Board has compiled a practice exam that mirrors the actual exam in both content and format.
-So when a student sits down to the real exam, there should be no surprises as to the type of questions and the look of the exam.
-Just like the official exam, the practice version contains 90 questions, allowing students to pace themselves against the clock at home.
+The Pharmacy Technician Certification Board offers a practice exam that mirrors the actual exam in both content and format.
+So when you sit down for the real exam, you’ll be better prepared for the type of questioning and exam format.
+Just like the official exam, the practice version contains 90 questions, allowing you to pace yourself against the clock at home.

 2. Official PTCB Calculations Practice App